The previous page closed with

 velocity.
 Two initial conditions appear in place of the heat equation's single

-requires two pieces of data at \(t = 0\).
-The boundary conditions
+ODE in \(t\) requires two pieces of data at \(t = 0\).

-\(u(0,t) = u(L,t) = 0\) are again the homogeneous Dirichlet conditions,
+The boundary conditions \(u(0,t) = u(L,t) = 0\) are again the homogeneous

-corresponding physically to the two ends of the string being pinned in place.
-Our goal is
+the string being pinned in place.
+Our goal is an explicit solution formula that

-an explicit solution formula that exposes both how the displacement evolves and the
+exposes both how the displacement evolves and the sharp structural inversion from

-sustained oscillation, single initial datum replaced by two.
+single initial datum by two.

 Separation of Variables